mtgjson/mtgjson-website/docs/changelog/version-4/README.md

 - Fixed `Keywords.json` from breaking.

 ### Misc
+- Added `Phyrexian` language where language data is available.
 - Updated documentation on how to run MTGJSON.
 - Locked package versioning for MTGJSON for consistency.